Compton, DUI, Petition for Factual Innocence Granted

 With this in mind, no doubt, one court has that the burden for demonstrating factual innocence is “incredibly high” because petitioner must show there is “no doubt whatsoever” that petitioner committed the offense at issue.

-.
-Mr. Esmaili was arrested, and charged with continuous sexual abuse of child in violation of Penal Code § 285.5.
+This was so in the case of People v.
+XYZ (2013) 213 Cal.
+App.
+4th 1449.
+Mr. XYZ (whose name we remove out of respect for him and his reputation) was arrested, and charged with continuous sexual abuse of a child in violation of Penal Code § 285.5.
 At the preliminary hearing, the judge dismissed the case because he determined that the credibility of the “alleged victim,” now 15, was terrible.
 He pointed to inconsistencies in her testimony and was apparently influenced by her admission that she did not know anything had even happened to her until she watched a few episodes of “Law and Order” and learned about the crime.

 The prosecution opposed the petition, arguing that the standard for demonstrating factual innocence under section 851.8 was more demanding that the standard for holding a defendant to answer at the preliminary hearing (“probable or sufficient case” or “reasonable suspicion”).

 The judge denied the petition.
 The court stating that the standard was “incredibly high.”

 In our case, our client had been driving home from a bar in Korea Town.
 It was about 2:00 a.m.
 He was coming down the 110 Freeway, heading towards his home in Redondo Beach.
 As he went from the southbound 110 Freeway to the northbound 405, his car ran out of gas.
 The client then coasted to a stop, parking his car along the transition ramp.